muldjord/skyscraper/docs/FRONTENDS.md

 launch="<COMMAND>"
 ```

 NOTE!
 You need to add the individual platform rom directories to Pegasus (if they are not already defined) before any of them will show up!
-Add them through the `Settings->Set game directories`.
+Start the Pegasus frontend, press ESC on the keyboard and choose `Settings->Set game directories`.
 Simply point it to each individual platform sub-directory.
 For RetroPie you should have a path for each platform (eg. `/home/USER/RetroPie/roms/snes`, `/home/USER/RetroPie/roms/megadrive` etc.).

 IMPORTANT!
 If you are generating game lists for Pegasus, it is highly recommended to disable third-party game list data sources!
 Otherwise you will have a mish-mash or different sources showing up in Pegasus.
 Start the Pegasus frontend, press ESC on the keyboard and choose `Settings->Enable/disable data sources` and disable everything in that submenu.